hazelcast/hazelcast-cpp-client/README.md

 It also depends on OpenSSL only if you compile the project enabled with the TLS feature (i.e. if `COMPILE_WITHOUT_SSL` is NOT provided)

 ### 1.3.3 Building Hazelcast Tests Source Code
 The Hazelcast project uses the [CMake](https://cmake.org/) build system.
+Hence, you should have cmake installed and visible to your environment Path.

 The easiest way to compile and run the tests is to use the test scripts.
 The scripts are :
 - `testLinuxSingleCase.sh` for linux and MAC OS.